MangoIV/le_chiff_ble/README.md

 - a working zmk firmware can be found [here](https://github.com/MangoIV/le_chiff_ble_config).
 ### open tasks
 - PCB will get a polish soon, I'll remove unnecessary silkscreen
-- bootloader and zmk firmware need to be added to the repo, I'll do that when I transformed the zmk firmware from my zmk fork to building online which will be easier for the enduser.
-If you're impatient, find the zmk firmware on [my zmk fork](https://github.com/MangoIV/zmk)
 - the widgets in zmk for the OLED are still very basic, I'd like to do something to make them look better, this will be added after I finished and uploaded the firmware
 ## How can I obtain one
 - Gerbers are supplied, be free to order them from the PCB manufacturer you prefer.